Breakout (Miley Cyrus album): Singles

-"Fly on the Wall" was released on November 4, 2008, as the third and final single from the album.
+"Fly on the Wall" was released on November 4, 2008, as the second and final single from the album.
 "Fly on the Wall" received critical praise; several critics claiming it defied teen pop expectations and was Breakouts best track.
 However, the song failed to match success of "7 Things", reaching its highest peak at number sixteen on the UK Singles Chart.
 Its music video was directed by Philip Andelman.
 Inspired by Michael Jackson's Thriller, the video depicts Cyrus attempting to escape the paparazzi, as they follow her in a parking garage.